cchudzicki-ocw-testing/RES.3-006_Sp21/content/pages/mentoring-advising-training-resources-google-doc-link-archive-aug-22.md

 ---
 content_type: page
-description: "Archive of mentoring resources courtesy of Lourdes Alem\xE1n and Benjamin\
+description: "Mentoring resources courtesy of Lourdes Alem\xE1n and Benjamin Hansberry\
-  \ Hansberry at MIT Teaching + Learning Lab, as well as the Teaching Development\
+  \ at MIT Teaching + Learning Lab, as well as the Teaching Development Fellowship\
-  \ Fellowship Program."
+  \ Program."
-draft: true
+draft: false
 title: Related Mentoring Resources
 uid: a6fdd6d9-24da-4188-99e1-68b0fa3a26a7
 ---